Message from the Principal

 Unlike our overall School Improvement Plan, which encompasses all aspects of school life, the strategic plan deliberately focuses only on the three strategic priorities for 2015 to 2019.
 Together with our long-term Master Plan, launched last year, and our 10 Year Financial Plan, this new strategic plan will steer a course for us in our quest for continuous school improvement.
 The School’s Master Plan will ensure the continued development of contemporary learning spaces for the 21st Century, set amidst pleasant, open grounds.

 St Mark’s facilities reflect those of a modern yet mature School, with the School currently in the early stages of a projected fifty million dollar building program over a ten year period.
 The first element of the program is the addition of new facilities for the Junior School.
 These facilities opened in early 2017.
 The new spaces allow the School to accommodate a third class in Years 2, 3 and 4.

-The most significant project in Phase 1 of the building program is the construction of the new Alan Cadby Senior Academic Centre, which is now complete.
-We look forward to its official opening in 2018.
-The Senior Academic Centre will house students in Years 9 to 12.
+The most significant project of the building program was the construction of the new Alan Cadby Senior Academic Centre, which was officially opened on 9 March.
+The Senior Academic Centre houses students in Years 9 to 12.

 Following the completion of the Senior Academic Centre, the School Council and School Executive have chosen to focus on the proposed relocation and expansion of the Early Learning facilities.
 We are hopeful that this facility will be constructed in the vicinity of the existing tennis courts near Whitfords Avenue and will probably accommodate three classes of Kindergarten, Pre-Primary and Year 1 students.
 This will allow many more families to enter St Mark’s earlier.